Ferrari Testarossa: Testarossa Spider

 The Testarossa Spider (s/n 62897) is the sole official convertible variant of the Testarossa commissioned in 1986 by the then-Fiat chairman Gianni Agnelli to commemorate his 20 years of chairmanship of the company.
-The Testarossa Spider has an Argento Nürburgring exterior, a white magnolia leather interior with a dark blue stripe running above the matte black sills, and a white electronically operated soft top that could be manually stowed away.
+The Testarossa Spider has an Argento Nürburgring exterior, a white magnolia leather interior with a dark blue stripe running above the matte black sills, and a white electrically operated soft top that could be manually stowed away.
 The vehicle was delivered to Agnelli in four months, and had a solid silver Ferrari logo on the hood instead of an aluminium one.
 The silver theme refers to elemental silver's periodic table abbreviation "Ag" (from the Latin argentum), the first two letters of Agnelli's name.

 Despite many requests from interested customers for a Testarossa Spider, Ferrari refused to produce the car as a regular production variant of the Testarossa, citing spatial and structural challenges that would be difficult to resolve, and so Pininfarina and some aftermarket firms such as Straman, Pavesi, Lorentz and Rankl, and Koenig Specials offered unofficial Spider conversions on special consumer requests.
 The official Spider is no different mechanically from the normal Testarossa available on the European market.
 It has a standard 4.9 L flat-12 engine with a power output of 291 kW.
 The only differences, other than being a convertible, are that the Spider's front window and door windows are both shorter than those of the normal car and it has a special transmission manufactured by Valeo installed which is convertible to both automatic and the standard 5-speed manual versions with the push of a button, a technology ahead of its time.
 The transmission was installed on special request of Agnelli as he suffered from a chronic leg injury.

 The original car owned by Agnelli's family friend was auctioned off in 2016 at a price of US$1.3 million.
 By that time, the car had been driven for 23,000 kilometers.

 A red Testarossa convertible is the feature car in Sega's arcade and home-console video-game franchise Out Run.